-The Fixed-Point Designer™ software supports single-precision and double-precision floating-point numbers as defined by the IEEE® Standard 754.
+The Fixed-Point Designer™ software supports half-precision, single-precision, and double-precision floating-point numbers as defined by the IEEE® Standard 754.

 A direct analogy exists between scientific notation and radix point notation.
 For example, scientific notation using five decimal digits for the fraction would take the form

 where and p is an integer of unrestricted range.

 Radix point notation using five bits for the fraction is the same except for the number base

 where and q is an integer of unrestricted range.